johnbender/writing/_posts/2013-11-04-a-better-sql.md

 alter table foo add column baks text;
 ```

-It would be better to simply add columns to the original table definition, and then the resulting schema representation would be immediately clear at a glance.
+It would be better to simply add columns to the original table definition, and then the shape of the resulting table would be immediately clear at a glance.

 ## Differential Semantics

-The key insight here is that we can permit schema migrations while retaining an entirely descriptive declarative syntax by appealing to the differential information available via source control tools.

 In our toy example the desired table definition included a new column `bak`.
-An entirely descriptive update to the table declaration would look something like this (Note that the original alter statement is absent):
+An entirely descriptive update to the table declaration would look like this (Note that the original alter statement is absent):

 ```sql
 create table foo (